ygyuan/Mega-ASR/README.md

 num_edits   # edit distance between prediction and ground truth ref_len     # number of reference words or characters
 ```
-The script reuses the same Mega-ASR wrapper as `infer.py`, loading the base model, merged LoRA, and router from `ckpt/Mega-ASR`.
+The script reuses the same Mega-ASR wrapper as `infer.py`, loading the base model, LoRA, and router from `ckpt/Mega-ASR`.

 ```bash
 python src/MegaASR/eval/evaluate_wer.py \